daniarthurwidodo/node-elasticsearch-kibana/readme.md

 # Search Suggestion API with Elasticsearch

-This project implements a search suggestion API using Node.js, Express, and Elasticsearch.
+This project implements a search suggestion API using Node.js, Express, and Elasticsearch with a web-based search interface.

 ## Prerequisites